 If you leave property or money in trust for minor children, the trustee is the person responsible to administer the trust until the conditions you have set (for instance, until the children reach a certain age) are met.
 The trustee has the authority to use trust funds for medical expenses, education costs, and other necessary expenses - basically the same authority as the parent would have if still alive.

-You have been named as executor in a loved one's will.
+You have been named as executor of a loved one's will.
 What does that entail?

 You might feel honoured to be named the executor of a person’s estate.
 After all, it is an indication of the high regard and level of trust that the testator feels for you.
 However, it is a demanding, time consuming and often complicated role.